UstadMobile/UstadMobile/test-end-to-end/test-descriptions/007_002d_user_registration_above_age_13_test_description.md

 25. Enter a username and password
 26. Click signup
 26. Verify user is directed to library.
 Courses, messages, and people tabs (bottom nav bar) should not be visible.
+27. Close the app
+28. Open the app
+29. Verify user is directed to library.
+Courses, messages, and people tabs (bottom nav bar) should not be visible.